brianglass/anastasis/files/4_january.md

 Irmos.

-Â‘The God, who came down into the furnace of fire with the Hebrew Youths and turned the flame to dew, praise him his works as Lord, and highly exalt him to all the agesÂ’.
+‘The God, who came down into the furnace of fire with the Hebrew Youths and turned the flame to dew, praise him his works as Lord, and highly exalt him to all the ages’.

 ****

 Ode 9.
 Irmos.

-Â‘It is impossible for humans to see God, on whom the ranks of Angels dare not gaze.
+‘It is impossible for humans to see God, on whom the ranks of Angels dare not gaze.
 But through you, All-pure one, the incarnate Word has been seen by mortals.
-As we magnify Him, with the heavenly armies we call you blessed.Â’
+As we magnify Him, with the heavenly armies we call you blessed.’

 Christ, who fashioned mankind with your hands, as a man you bow beneath the hand of the Forerunner, humbling yourself that you may exalt me, who of old was humbled and destroyed; glory to your glorious and fearful dispensation.